-Unfortunately, this problem is so common that we included it in our list of poor NPS practices that are best avoided.
-While it’s good to keep in touch with your customer and close the loop when you receive feedback, no business scores points for being a scammer.
+Unfortunately, this problem is so common that we included it in our list of poor NPS practices that are best to be avoided.
+While it’s good to keep in touch with your customer and close the loop when you receive feedback, no business scores for being a spammer.

 Worried you’re making this mistake?
-Our guide to NPS survey timing covers the best frequency for sending out NPS survey emails in order to collect reliable, regular data without burning out your clients.
+Our guide to NPS survey timing covers the best frequency for sending out NPS surveys in order to collect reliable, regular data without burning out your clients.

 Start Collecting Actionable Customer Feedback With Retently